samuelgozlan/amplitude-dev-center/docs/data/destinations/snowflake-data-share.md

 ## Set up a recurring data export to Snowflake with Data Share

-Creating a recurring data export is a simple process you can handle yourself.

 To set up a recurring export of your Amplitude data to Snowflake, follow these steps:

 !!!info "Required user permissions"